18 Historic Buildings in Sydney (Complete Guide)

 Sydney Hospital

-The second building in that row of three is still the actual Sydney Hospital.
-Opened in 1816, it was the first public hospital in the country and is now Australia’s oldest surviving public building.
+The second building in this trio is still in use as Sydney Hospital.
+Opened in 1816, it was Australia’s first public hospital and remains the country’s oldest surviving public building.

-The hospital was referred to as the “Rum Hospital” because the contractors who built it were paid with thousands of gallons of rum, an official currency at the time.
+It was once known as the “Rum Hospital” because the contractors who built it were paid with thousands of gallons of rum, which served as an official currency at the time.

-The centre building of the hospital was demolished in 1879, and the new hospital building, which still stands today, opened in 1894.
+The hospital’s central building was demolished in 1879, and the new structure, which still stands today, opened in 1894.

 7. Parliament House